 Leading asset-management firm T. Rowe Price manages underlying funds in the plan’s portfolios.
 All you need to open an account is $25, and you can contribute up to $500,000 toward your account moving forward.
 Maryland residents are then able to deduct up to $2,500 in contributions ($5,000 for couples filing jointly) from their state income tax each year.

 One of your investment options includes a U.S. Treasury Money Market Portfolio designed for low-risk investors.
 You can also contribute toward Enrollment-Based Portfolio options.
-These change their asset allocation automatically to become less risky as your child approaches the college years.
+These change their asset allocation automatically to become less risky as your child approaches their college years.

-Total annual asset-based fees range from 0.13% to 0.67%.
+Total annual asset-based fees range from 0.38% to 0.67%.

 What Happens to Your 529 if Your Child Doesn’t Go to College?